On the Enter your password screen, click Reset your password.

 Learn how to sign in to your Adobe account using your school or work email address.
 Find solutions to sign-in related issues.

 We're updating organizations (teams or enterprises) to the Enterprise storage model to enable enterprise storage and other enterprise-level features for Adobe ID users.

 You'll be notified when your organization is scheduled for the update.
 After the update, the Adobe ID users are moved to enterprise storage, and the organization directly controls their business profiles.

-You need an Enterprise ID or a Federated ID issued by your school or company to connect to Adobe product and services.
+You need an Adobe ID, Enterprise ID, or Federated ID issued by your school or company to connect to Adobe products and services.
+The Adobe ID accounts must be authenticated by the organization's identity setup.
 Only your organization's IT administrators can create, manage, and delete Enterprise IDs and Federated IDs.

 Can't clear the text that appears in Email address field?
 Click in the field and start typing.

 If you have multiple Adobe plans associated with the same email address and at least one is a business plan, Adobe creates separate profiles for each plan and gives each profile dedicated storage.
 In this case, you may be presented with a Profile Selector after you've entered your credentials.
 Choose a profile to continue.
 Your personal assets and product plans (for example, Creative Cloud Photography plan) are associated with your Personal Profile.
 Plans provided by a business are associated with the Business Profiles.
 No data is shared or transferred automatically.